 Our first visit to Vienna was a real city break, walking the streets from morning till evening and visiting everything we could.
 We didn’t have too much luggage and we only travel by subway and tram.
 The second time, we visited Vienna with kids and things were a little different.
 But it was very easy to explore Vienna with a child!
 It is a very child-friendly city and that is perfect especially for parents that come to Vienna with a toddler and need a stroller.
 There are elevators everywhere (and I’ve noticed this all over Austria, even in the fortress of Salzburg), there are ramps to help you climb and there are parks, lots of parks!
 We stopped several times on the meadows with green grass where the children could run at their will.
 And they really enjoyed it!

 If you are looking for a destination for a city break with children, Vienna is a great choice.
 It has many places that can keep the little ones busy (Zoo, Butterfly House, etc.) and interesting landmarks for parents.
+Also Salzburg is a great choice for children.
+Read here what you can do in Salzburg.

 Did you find this article useful?
 Please comment below to let us know and join us for more on Facebook and Pinterest!